vinfreecs/genga/docs/PRdrag.rst

 Set the call interval
 ---------------------

-With the parameter :literal:`Poynting-Robertson Inteval` the calling interval of the Poynting-Robertson function can be set.
+With the parameter :literal:`Poynting-Robertson Interval` the calling interval of the Poynting-Robertson function can be set.
 This means that the function is called fewer times, and in increased drift rate :math:`dx = a * dt * Poynting-RobertsonInterval`.
 With the time averaged Poynting-Robertson function (mode 2) it is possible to use quite large interval numbers.
-The direct Yarkovsky effect (mode 1) is more sensitive to values greater than :math:`\approx 100`.
+The direct Poynting-Robertson effect (mode 1) is more sensitive to values greater than :math:`\approx 100`.
-Strictly speaking ,this argument violets the symplectic nature of the integrator, but as long as the Yarkovky force is small it is OK.
+Strictly speaking ,this argument violets the symplectic nature of the integrator, but as long as the Poynting-Robertson force is small it is OK.

 Test of the Poynting-Robertson effect